icgc-dcc/dcc-docs/docs/submission/guide/overview/file-submission.md

 With this scheme in place, a submitter can upload donor.20130101.txt in Release 1, donor.20130201.txt in Release 2 and donor.20130301.txt in Release 3.
 The effective submission for the current release will be the combined set of files.
 Note that in this current implementation each time a validation is performed it will validate the entire data set.
 However, in combination with Selective Validation the total validation time should be greatly reduced.

 * Currently downloading files from the SFTP server is disabled; the directory files are write-only.
 Files can be renamed using the SFTP "rename" command.
 * Project submission directories are created by the DCC for all ICGC member projects recognized by the ICGC Secretariat office.
-If you experience an issue with accessing your project's directory please contact the DCC helpdesk at [dcc-support@icgc.org][1]
+If you experience an issue with accessing your project's directory please contact the [DCC](https://platform.icgc-argo.org/contact).

 The following steps are involved in submitting your project's data files to the DCC: